joelbrewster/take-a-break/README.md

 - 🕒 Customizable timer duration (default: 25 minutes)
 - 🔔 System notifications when it's time for a break
+- 🔊 Audio alerts when timer completes
 - 📊 Visual progress tracking in both menu bar and dock icon
 - ⌨️ Keyboard shortcuts for quick control - cmd+r to reset, space to start/pause, cmd+, to open preferences
-- 🎯 Break counter to track your daily breaks
+- 🎯 Break counter with hearts for every 5 breaks completed
 - 💻 Floating window with a simple UI

 ## Screenshots